hasura/graphql-engine/docs/graphql/manual/deployment/graphql-engine-flags/config-examples.rst

 .. note::

-   It is highly recommended to enable debugging for only ``admin`` role in production.
+   It is highly recommended to enable debugging only for the ``admin`` role in production.